latidude99/snc-xml-reader-fx-db/README.md

     - a single chart number followed by '=' (equals) eg. '23='
 	 - a few chart numbers separated with ',' (comma) eg. '23, 25 ,27'
 	 - a range of charts separated with '-' (hyphen) eg. '67-45'
-	 - any combimation of the above eg. 23,45,67,254-256,nz67-45, aus12-aus34' (spaces between digits will be removed during processing, numbers joined and treated as one chart number)
+	 - any combination of the above eg. 23,45,67,254-256,nz67-45, aus12-aus34' (spaces between digits will be removed during processing, numbers joined and treated as one chart number)
 - to broaden your search enter:
     - a single number not followed by '=' eg. '23' - finds all the charts that overlap or border with the searched one
     - a single number followed by '+' (plus) eg. '23+' - finds all the charts that: